-The relationship between the Korean and Chinese words were kind of obvious from the sound and other related words with the same sounds.
+The relationship between the Korean and Chinese words was kind of obvious from the sound and other related words with the same sounds.

-Later, when I came across the word for “eating out”, it made sense because it literally uses the root characters “outside food”.
+Later, when I came across the word for “eating out”, it made sense because it literally uses the root characters that mean “outside food”.

 Similarly, knowing characters helps you understand false friends or unrelated words.
 For example, the word for post office, 우체국, has 국 in it which usually means “country” (國).
 That doesn’t really make sense here.